 ps i dont mean that harry is shallow, i mean overall the books are not anywhere as, well, bitter or painful. it's a post-religious world where nothing is held back, no one is protected in the way harry allows, and lots of children die.

-sounds like the books (and mythos) for our times. it's the age of women: the age of nature and nurturing -- even in the hardest of times.
-Which is what bought us all here, really.
-While the men were out in armor banging things up, all booty (we can fix this, you know), it was the women who kept the children fed.
-And that required all reserves, no slack, no time for sorrow or chest pounding.
+The books (and mythos) of our times...
 I hope the story makes people sit back and think about how precious order is, and how rare it has been in history when the poor are supported and allowed to share what's available.

 Funny that iz in the other room from you is reading Aristophanes's The Birds.